HIST-Critical Graphs and Malkevitch's Conjecture: On a conjecture of Malkevitch

 \begin{lem} \textit{Let $G$ be a cubic graph of order $4k+2$.
-Then there is a $1$-to-$3k$ correspondence between an induced tree $T$ in $G$ such that, for every edge in $E(G) \backslash E(T)$, precisely one of its ends lies on $T$, and the HISTs of the line graph $L(G)$.
-In fact, the set $E(T)$ coincides with the set of 3- or 4-vertices in a HIST of $L(G)$.} \end{lem}
+Then there is a $1$-to-$3k$ correspondence between an induced tree $T$ in $G$ such that, for every edge in $E(G) \setminus E(T)$, precisely one of its ends lies on $T$, and the HISTs of the line graph $L(G)$.
+In particular, the set $E(T)$ coincides with the set of $3$- or $4$-vertices in a HIST of $L(G)$.} \end{lem}

 \begin{proof} The line graph $L(G)$ has $6k+3$ vertices and is $4$-regular where every edge is in precisely one triangle that surrounds a vertex in $G$.
 Let $T'$ be a HIST of $L(G)$.
 By the same argument as in the HIST-freeness proof of Theorem~\ref{thm1}, $T'$ should have a 4-vertex and the other vertices are of degree~1 or 3.
 Let $S$ be the edges of $G$ corresponding to the 3- or 4-vertices in $T'$.
-Since $T'$ does not have a cycle, $S$ does not induce a cycle in $G$.
-Since every $e \in E(G)\backslash S$ corresponds to a 1-vertex in $T'$, precisely one end of $e$ is an end of an edge in $S$.
-Hence, $S$ induces a tree in $G$ with the desired property.
+The size of $S$ can be calculated as follows: by the degree sum formula $4\times 1 + 3\times (|S|-1) +1\times (6k+3-|S|) = 2|E(T')| = 2(6k+2)$, and hence $|S| = 3k$.
+Since $T'$ is connected, $S$ induces a connected graph $G[S]$.
+On the one hand, $G[S]$ is adjacent to at most $3k+3$ edges in $E(G) \setminus S$ since $G$ is cubic.
+On the other hand, every edge in $E(G) \setminus S$, since it corresponds to a 1-vertex of $T'$, should be adjacent to an edge of $S$ since any 1-vertex is adjacent to a 3- or 4- vertex in $T'$.
+Hence, $|E(G) \setminus S| = 6k+3-3k=3k+3$ implies that, for every $e \in E(G) \setminus S$, precisely one end of $e$ lies on $G[S]$, and therefore $S$ induces a tree in $G$ with the desired property.